 Then the heads of fathers' households of Judah and Benjamin and the priests and the Levites arose, even everyone whose spirit God had stirred to go up and rebuild the house of the LORD which is in Jerusalem.Ezra 1:5(NASB)

-The main theme of Ezra is the restoration of Judah to her homeland, the rebuilding of the Temple, and the spiritual renewal of the people of God.
-Decades of absence from their homeland caused many exiled people to ignore this God-given opportunity to return to the Promised Land and only some from the tribes of Judah and Benjamin, together with the priests, the Levites, (who could only minister in the true Temple of God in Jerusalem) and a God-fearing remnant obeyed.
-Together they set out for their homeward journey, "The Levites in the northern kingdom... came to Judah and Jerusalem, in the time of Jeroboam and his sons, because they rejected them as priests of the LORD."
+The main themes of Ezra, are the restoration of Judah to her homeland, the rebuilding of the Temple, and the spiritual renewal of the people of God.
+Decades of absence from their homeland, caused many exiled people to ignore this God-given opportunity to return to the Promised Land and only some from the tribes of Judah and Benjamin, together with the priests, the Levites (who were the only ones who could minister in the true Temple of God in Jerusalem), and a God-fearing remnant, obeyed.
+Together, they set out for their homeward journey: "The Levites in the northern kingdom came to Judah and Jerusalem, in the time of Jeroboam and his sons, because they rejected them as priests of the LORD."

-Those who returned were from the southern kingdom which mainly consisted of three tribes - Judah, Benjamin, and Levi.
-They were taken into Babylonian exile many years after the northern kingdom of Israel who had been enslaved by the Assyrians and became assimilated into the customs and practices of their pagan captors, "then the heads of fathers' households of Judah and Benjamin, together with the priests and the Levites arose and everyone whose spirit God had been stirred to go up and rebuild the house of the LORD, which is in Jerusalem."
+Those who returned were from the southern kingdom, which mainly consisted of three tribes: Judah, Benjamin, and Levi.
+They were taken into Babylonian exile many years after the northern kingdom of Israel who had been enslaved by the Assyrians, and became assimilated into the customs and practices of their pagan captors: "Then the heads of fathers' households of Judah and Benjamin, together with the priests and the Levites arose, everyone whose spirit God had been stirred to go up and rebuild the house of the LORD, which is in Jerusalem."

 May we be those who seek to serve the Lord in the beauty of holiness and maintain a heart that is ever open to do His will.
-May our spirit be ever ready and willing to be stirred up to fulfil His Word, like the leaders of Judah and Benjamin, the priests and the Levites, and those in Persia whose spirit was stirred to go up and rebuild the house of the LORD which is in Jerusalem.
+May our spirit be ever ready and willing to be stirred up to fulfil His Word, like the leaders of Judah and Benjamin, the priests and the Levites, and those in Persia whose spirits were stirred to go up and rebuild the house of the LORD, which is in Jerusalem.

 Heavenly Father, thank You for the book of Ezra.
 I pray that my spirit may be ever open to do Your will.
-Keep my heart ready to obey Your Word and follow Your leading and guidance, and use me I pray, to carry out Your will for my life.
-I lift those in the Church who like Zerubbabel and Ezra, have the responsibility of being leaders and elders and pray that you would move their hearts to listen to Your Word, carry out Your will, and encourage all their brothers and sisters in Christ during the difficult times we are all facing.
+Keep my heart ready to obey Your Word and follow Your leading and guidance.
+Use me, I pray, to carry out Your will for my life.
+I lift up those in the Church who, like Zerubbabel and Ezra, have the responsibility of being leaders and elders.
+Move their hearts to listen to Your Word, carry out Your will, and encourage all their brothers and sisters in Christ during the difficult times we are all facing.
 This I ask in Jesus' name, AMEN.